 How Are Seniors (age 65+) Feeling About the American Dream?

+I understand that being old can sound stressful.
+The machinery you use daily would require constant repair from pelican professionals, and you won’t be able to eat everything you like.
 I will admit having been born in the 50’s I have a personal interest in the viewpoint of “seniors”.
 But, seniors also have the benefit of life experience and their perspective can hold valuable insight worth taking the time to understand.

 In this post, I share some data on how seniors feel about the degree to which they are achieving their American Dream.
 In this case, a 104 index should be read as “seniors feel 4 percentage points better than national average regarding the degree to which they are achieving this dimension of the American Dream.”

 For perspective, the data comes from Xavier University’s American Dream Composite Index Study (ADCI).
 The ADCI is the first and only statistically validated quantification of the American Dream.
 The study is national in scope.
 Xavier University has provided me a three-year aggregate data set for purposes of ad hoc post analysis.
 I have opted to share the list of dimensions with a positive index versus national average, but am not able to calculate the statistical significance of each index.
 Consequently, the data should be interpreted accordingly.